morganthomas/portfolio/README.md

 ### Open Specification Language (OSL) compiler

 I am the primary author of the Open Specification Language (OSL) and [its Haskell compiler](https://github.com/Polytopoi/osl).
 This is a high-level specification language designed to be compiled efficiently to arithmetic circuits.
-I am actively developing this.

 ### Haskell FRI proofs